sophoah/pangaea-ops/staking/README.md

 # Harmony staking scripts

-Sets of scripts to interact with the harmony staking operation
+Sets of small scripts to interact with the harmony staking chain

 ## Prerequesites